Shivam29rathore/stage-f-12-startup-success/images/readme.md

-## Images will be uploaded here;but the notebook will provide contextual support.
+## Images will still be uploaded here;but the notebook will provide contextual support.